Carlosman1996/commsman/TASK.md

 TODO: show history in requests

+TODO: control the maximum number of results to save

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls

 TODO: HOME page with running instances.